-It should be a big adventure for the young Australian Clare (Teresa Palmer): To travel alone through Europe as a backpacker, to get to know other cultures and new people and thus broaden your own horizon.
-This can only be a great experience.
+It should be a great adventure for the young Australian Clare (Teresa Palmer): Once as a backpacker travel alone through Europe, get to know other cultures and new people and thus expand their own horizons.
+That can only be a great experience.
 When she meets the charming English teacher Andi (Max Riemelt) in Berlin, the holiday takes an unexpected turn.
-Between the two there is immediate radio and they spend a passionate night together.
-When Clare wants to leave the apartment the next day, she realizes that Andi has her locked up.
-Of course, just an oversight, as he assures her.
-But it soon turns out that Andi is lying and that he doesn't intend to let Clare go again.
-A nightmare begins for the young woman from which there seems to be no escape…
+The two immediately spark and they spend a passionate night together.
+When Clare wants to leave the apartment the next day, she discovers that Andi has locked her in.
+Of course, only an accident, as he assures her.
+But it soon turns out that Andi is lying and that he has no intention of letting Clare go again.
+For the young woman begins a nightmare from which there seems to be no escape.